Somfic/docs--md/eliteapi/eliteva/readme.md

 [[guides]]

 ## Why EliteVA?
-Let's consider the scenario of wanting to retracting our landing gear through a VoiceAttack macro.
+Let's consider the scenario of wanting to retract our landing gear through a VoiceAttack macro.

 ### Without EliteVA
-Tradionally, the macro would be quite simple:
+Traditionally, the macro would be quite simple:

 ```
 Press the `G` key